Complete Guide to Goat Breeds

 Origin: United States

-Also known as Tennessee Fainting Goats, these unique meat goats are known for their myotonia congenita, causing temporary muscle stiffness when startled.
+Also known as Myotonic goats or Tennessee Fainting Goats, these unique meat goats are known for their myotonia congenita, causing temporary muscle stiffness when startled.
+Despite the name, they don't actually faintβtheir muscles simply stiffen briefly.

 Kalahari Red